 - ½ teaspoon fresh chopped rosemary

 - Finely chopped fresh parsley

 Preheat oven to 400 degrees

 Heat a large oven-safe 12-inch skillet (I use cat iron) on medium-high heat.
 Add 2 tablespoons of butter and olive oil add sliced onions and cook 20-25 minutes stirring frequently the last couple of minutes add in the garlic and continue cooking until caramelized and browned.
 Remove and set aside.

 Generously season both sides of the pork chops with salt and pepper.
 Turn the heat up to medium-high.
 Sear pork chops for 3-4 minutes then flip and sear another 3-4 minutes.
 Remove to a plate and set aside.

 Reduce the heat back down to medium.
 Add the onions back into the pan.
-Stir in the flour and cook about 30 seconds.
+Stir in the flour and cook for about 30 seconds.
 Slowly stir in the beef broth, and add in the chopped rosemary and thyme.
 Let the sauce simmer for 2-3 minutes just until thickened.

 Place the pork chops back into the gravy and add the cheese slices on top.
 Bake 8-10 minutes until cheese is melted and pork chop reaches 145 degrees.
 I recommend using a meat thermometer for n accurate temperature.

 Provolone is what I use.
 But Gruyere, Guada and even Swiss are good alternate choices.